Scripture: John 4:43-54

 Believe and take Jesus at his word

 It took raw courage for a high ranking court official to travel twenty miles in search of Jesus, the Galilean carpenter.
-He had to swallow his pride and put up with some ridicule from his friends.
+He had to swallow his pride and put up with some ridicule from his cronies.
 And when he found the healer carpenter, Jesus seemed to put him off with the blunt statement that people would not believe unless they saw some kind of miracle or sign from heaven.
 Jesus likely said this to test the man to see if his faith was in earnest.
 If he turned away in irritation or with discouragement, he would prove to be insincere.
 Jesus, perceiving his faith, sent him home with the assurance that his prayer had been heard.

 It was probably not easy for this man to return to his family with only an assuring word from Jesus that his son would be healed.
 Couldn't Jesus have come to this man's house and laid his hands on the dying child?
 However, without a moment's hesitation the court official believed in Jesus and took him at his word.
-He began his journey back home with renewed faith and hope - ready to face whatever might await him - whether it be the anguish of his distraught family or the scorn of unbelieving neighbors.
+He began his journey back home with renewed faith and hope - ready to face whatever might await him - whether it be the anguish of his distraught family and or the scorn of unbelieving neighbors.
 Before he could even make it all the way back to his home town, news reached him that his son had recovered.
 What astonishment must have greeted his family and friends when they heard that his son was instantly restored to health at the very moment when Jesus had pronounced the words - your son will live!

-The Lord Jesus brings healing and restoration to those who
+The Lord Jesus brings healing and restoration to those who trust in him

 Jesus' miraculous healings show his generous kindness and extravagant love - a love that bends down in response to our misery and wretched condition.
 Is there any area in your life where you need healing, pardon, change, and restoration?
 If you seek the Lord with trust and expectant faith, he will not disappoint you.
 He will meet you more than half way and give you what you need.
 The Lord Jesus never refused anyone who put their trust in him.
 Surrender your doubts and fears, your pride and guilt at his feet, and trust in his saving word and healing love.